-If your son or daughter needs additional assistance above and beyond his or her financial aid awards, one option is a federal parent loan.
+If your student needs additional assistance above and beyond their financial aid offers, one option is a federal or other parent loans.
 As a parent, you can borrow the difference between the cost of attendance and the amount of aid your student has been awarded or will receive.
 The maximum amount that you can borrow is determined as follows:

 - Approval is based on credit decision.